south-lacrosse/www-dev/docs/localwp.md

         ```

         You can remove both the `unless` lines to re-enable (or comment them out with `{{!#unless apache}}` and `{{!/unless}}`).
 You should also set `opcache.enable_cli=0`, which stops errors in WP-CLI (and shouldn't be enabled anyway).

+        Note: for later versions of PHP OPcache is a required extension that is built into every binary, so you won't see the `zend_extension` lines.
 1. If you want to use WP-CLI from a `bash` shell on Windows you then you may encounter an error "'C:\Program' is not recognized as an internal or external command, operable program or batch file." when you run the `wp` command.

     This is probably because the `wp` file has Windows line endings, so you need to convert the file to Unix format with LF line endings.
 The file should be `C:\Program Files (x86)\Local\resources\extraResources\bin\wp-cli\win32\wp`, but if not you can find it with `which wp`.
 You will need Administrator rights to change it if the file is in `Program Files (x86)`.